 Settler's Cabin Green Loop Trail is a 1.9 mile moderately trafficked loop trail located near Oakdale, Pennsylvania that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 Moderate trail when not overlapping other trails.
 Be prepared for some drops in elevation, especially near places where trail is not marked very well.